×

 “This is what I would describe as a standard investigation by the FBI when there’s circumstances like what we saw last Saturday,” Blanche said at a news conference.

-Pretti’s shooting by immigration agents has stirred widespread outrage and prompted the Trump administration to de-escalate its immigration crackdown in Minnesota.
+Pretti’s shooting by agents taking part in an immigration crackdown has stirred widespread outrage and prompted the Trump administration to make changes in the operation in Minnesota.
 Local officials have said the administration cannot be trusted and are pursuing their own investigation.

 A preliminary review by U.S. Customs and Border Protection said Pretti, 37, was shot by two federal officers, a Border Patrol agent and a customs officer.
 Pretti was the second protester to be shot and killed by federal agents in Minneapolis this month.